sreyaarc/Calculator/README.md

 # Calculator
-This is a simple, functional calculator build using HTML, CSS and JavaScript!!
+This is a simple calculator build using HTML, CSS and JavaScript which contains all the basic functionalities !!